In this article, we’ll cover the vital roles of minerals in our health, and why even organic food alone isn’t an adequate source.

-Food may be depleted in minerals compared to farming of the past, but it’s still important.
+Food may be depleted in minerals compared to the farming of the past, but it’s still important.
 In my cookbook, Cooking For Hormone Balance, you’ll find over 125 easy, delicious recipes to nourish your body and balance your hormones without calorie restriction or deprivation.
 All of the recipes are based on 20 hormone-supporting superfoods and 20 hormone-supporting super herbs—with modifications for Paleo, Paleo for Autoimmunity (AIP), anti-Candida, and low-FODMAP diets.
 You can get a copy of the cookbook here.

 How We Used to Farm Versus Today